 Signs your brakes might be failing

 Brakes are one of the most essential parts of any vehicle and you should check them at least once a year.
 Just how do you know when your brakes need replacing?
 There are several ways your car might tell you that it’s time to replace the brake pads or brake discs from grinding, pulsating to a spongy brake pedal.
 If your car does any of the following, you should arrange a FREE brake inspection at Elite Garages.
 Our expert technicians will tell you everything you need to know about your brakes while getting dealership quality service at affordable rates.
 Grinding is a common sound when brake pads are worn.
 More often than not, the noise comes from the brake pad being worn down to the metal caliper.
 While there are many reasons why brakes squeal, it commonly suggests that the brake pads have worn down.
 If your car pulls to either side when applying the brakes, your car’s brakes are no longer evenly-balanced.
 This is usually a sign of sticky hydraulics or a mechanical component, like a seized caliper, that prevents your car from slowing down in a straight line.
 When your brake pedal pulsates while applying brakes, it could indicate that the brake discs have become warped.
 This is usually as a result of excessive heat.
 When car brakes start to wear, it could affect your overall performance.
 If pulling away feels sluggish, your brake calipers are sticking which causes your car to drive as if the brake discs were partially engaged.
 A clear sign that moisture has entered the brake lines is a spongy feel when applying the brake pedal.
 It makes the car’s brakes seem unresponsive, as the moisture prevents the brake fluid from flowing through the system effectively.
 This is indicative of old brake fluid that needs replacing or that your brakes are worn.
 Most car manufacturers agree that you should change the brake fluid every two years for optimal performance.
-At Elite Garages we know first-hand how important regular brake checks are and the effective maintenance thereof.
+At Elite Garages we know first-hand how important a regular brake service is and the effective maintenance thereof.
 All of our branches offer a FREE brake inspection with trained experts ready to inspect all aspects of your car brakes.
 They will identify any possible issues to help keep you safe on your journey.
 If you require a repair or a replacement, we provide you with a no-obligation quote and will never do any work without your consent.